grame-cncm/faustdoc/src/tutorials/rnbo.md

 ### Bargraph handling

-In Faust, bargraph are typically used to analyse audio signals where computed values are sent at control rate.
-This cannot be directly done in the RNBO model where only audio sigals can be sent from the codebox code.
+In Faust, bargraph are typically used to analyze audio signals where computed values are sent at control rate.
+This cannot be directly done in the RNBO model where only audio signals can be sent from the codebox code.
 So additional audio outputs are created for bargraph, and will be sampled (using `snapshot~` and `change`) and be connected to `param` objects, like input controllers.

 So for instance the following example: